vdhamer/Git-Crypt-Demo/README.md

 > 2. the app's code repository on GitHub includes an **encrypted** copy of `Secret.txt`.

-The encryption is handled by `git-crypt`, which is configured via an entry in `.gitattributes` that says `Secret.txt filter=git-crypt diff=git-crypt`.
-This causes `Secret.txt` to be encrypted before it reaches the remote repo.
+The encryption is handled by `git-crypt`, which is configured via an entry in `.gitattributes` that reads `Secret.txt filter=git-crypt diff=git-crypt`.
+If git-crypt is present and is can handle the encryption/decryption, this causes `Secret.txt` to be encrypted when the file is staged for git.
 And it gets automatically decrypted when it is pulled from a remote repo.

+If git-crypt is not present or cannot handle the encryption/decryption, the app bundle will contain an encrypted file which the app cannot use.
+It detects that it is unusable and goes on to some fallback behavior.

 > 3. This implies that there is a second secret.
 Let's call that the `Key`.

 `git-crypt`, after initialisation in your project directory, can be asked to export the key via `$ git-crypt export-key <path>`.

 If you choose `$ git-crypt export-key ../git-crypt-key`, `Key` can be shared across multiple projects in a parent directory.
-And should still have the key if you delete your local directory and reinstall by cloning from the GitHub repository.
+And you won't lose the key if you delete your project directory and reinstall the app's code from the GitHub repository.

 > 4. The `Key` is not shared via the repository.

 If your `Key` is stored *in or below* your project directory, you need to prevent uploading to the repository by listing it in the Git `.gitignore` file.
-If `Key` is stored in a parent directory, you might want to list it anyway, just in case.
+If `Key` is stored in a parent directory, you might want to list it anyway, for safety.

 > 5. **with** access to the `Key`, the app builds and runs with **full** functionality

-This is a matter of detecting that the file `Secret.txt` is not encrypted in your local file system, and using this to do whatever your app needs `Secret` for.
+This is a matter of detecting that the file `Secret.txt` is not encrypted in your local file system and app bundle, and using this to do whatever your app needs `Secret` for.
 The detection can rely on the fact that a file encrypted by `git-crypt` starts with a fixed 10-byte sequence (GITCRYPT with a leading and trailing zero byte).
-The Swift demo app simply detects this by catching if the function call `String(contentsOfFile: filepath)` throws an error.
+The Swift demo app detects this simply by catching if the function call `String(contentsOfFile: filepath)` throws an error.

 > 6. **without** access to `Key`, the app builds and runs with **reduced** functionality

 The app needs to implement this custom logic.
-In this demo it involves using `Unsecret.txt` instead of `Secret.txt`.
+In this demo it involves using `Unsecret.txt` when `Secret.txt` is unusable.
 Again, the fact that `Secret` is encrypted is detected here by catching an exception thrown while converting the file content to a Swift String.